-PAA Series B Preferred Unit Distributions.
-Distributions on PAA's Series B preferred units are payable semi-annually in arrears on the 15th day of May and November.
-The following table details distributions paid or to be paid to PAA's Series B preferred unitholders (in millions, except per unit data):
+Series B Preferred Unit Distributions.
+Distributions on our Series B preferred units are payable semi-annually in arrears on the 15th day of May and November.
+The following table details distributions paid or to be paid to our Series B preferred unitholders (in millions, except per unit data):

 Series B Preferred Unitholders

-Distribution Payment Date Cash Distribution Distr ibution per Unit
+Distribution Payment Date Cash I Distribution Distril oution per Unit

 November 16, 2020 (1) \$ 24.5 \$ 30.625

-May 15, 2020 \$ 24.5 \$ 30.625
+May 15, 2020 \$ \$ 24.5 30.625